Extended Tummy Tuck/Extended Abdominoplasty for excess skin removal

 - As mentioned above, you’ll have small tubes inserted in your body for drainage.

-- You will be wearing a compression garment or a bandage that will offer support and reduce swelling.
+- You will be wearing a compression garment or a bandage that will offer support and help reduce swelling.

-- You won’t be able to walk straight away after the surgery but it is important to start walking soon after to ensure proper recovery.
-Walking gets the blood flowing and reduces the chance of blood clotting.
+- You won’t be able to walk straight away after the surgery but it is important to start walking soon after to encourage proper recovery.

 - During the initial two weeks, you will experience swelling, bruising and tightness.
 Dr Briggs will give you pain killers and antibiotics.
 Make sure to take all your meds on time.

-- You can typically return to work or resume daily activities about two to three weeks after the surgery.
+- You can typically return to work or resume most daily activities about two to three weeks after the surgery.

 - Read more about Recovery after Plastic Surgery.

-Minimising Scars after Extended Tummy Tuck Abdominoplasty
+Minimizing Scars after Extended Tummy Tuck Abdominoplasty

 It is important to remember that all surgical procedures leave scars, even ‘so-called’ scarless methods.